-The Plastics|SA Clean-Up Crew has been tasked with the responsibility of ensuring that the routes and surrounding areas for three of Cape Town’s biggest spectator events are kept clean and litter-free.
+The Plastics|SA Clean-Up Crew was tasked with the responsibility of ensuring that the routes and surrounding areas for three of Cape Town’s biggest spectator events were kept clean and litter-free.

-For the 10th consecutive year, Plastics|SA’s Sustainability Manager, John Kieser, will be coordinating three clean-up crews to quickly and effectively pick up all waste generated by athletes and spectators who will be attending the Cape Town Cycle Tour (CTCT) on the 12th of March, SA Navy Festival taking place from the 17th to the 19th of March and the Old Mutual Two Oceans Half and Ultra Marathons that will take place on the 14th and 15th of April respectively.
+For the 10th consecutive year, Plastics|SA’s Sustainability Manager, John Kieser, coordinated three clean-up crews to quickly and effectively pick up all waste generated by athletes and spectators who attended the Cape Town Cycle Tour (CTCT) (which was unfortunately cancelled due to high winds), SA Navy Festival which took place from the 17th to the 19th of March and the Old Mutual Two Oceans Half and Ultra Marathons that took place on the 14th and 15th of April respectively.

 A feather in the cap for the plastics industry

-“These three events take place during March and April, and attract thousands of visitors from around the country and the rest of the world who descend on the Mother City.
-It is no small task to ensure that all the water and energy drink sachets used by the athletes and the litter strewn by the spectators are picked up as quickly as possible and with as little disruption to the events or the traffic,” Kieser explains.
-This year, Plastics|SA has been given the full responsibility of greening the events, and will once again be partnering with waste management company WastePlan to ensure that all recyclable material collected is sent away for recycling.
+“These three events took place during March and April, and attracted thousands of visitors from around the country and the rest of the world who descended on the Mother City.
+It was no small task to ensure that all the water and energy drink sachets used by the athletes and the litter strewn by the spectators were picked up as quickly as possible and with as little disruption to the events or the traffic,” Kieser explained.
+This year, Plastics|SA was given the full responsibility of greening the events, and once again partnered with waste management company WastePlan to ensure that all recyclable material collected was sent away for recycling.

 “Over the years, the active and visible involvement of the Plastics|SA clean-up team and the PETCO branded bins and truck at these events has helped to create an awareness of the plastics industry’s dedication to ensuring that the waste footprint is kept as small as possible,” Kieser said.
 Each year, several truckloads of plastic waste are collected and sent away to the Kraaifontein Material Recovering Facility (MRF) for recycling, whilst food waste is sent to Noordhoek for composting.